Multi-partonic medium induced cascades in expanding media: Inclusive jet suppression

 The results in Fig.~\ref{fig:raa1qgini} shows that the single-parton description of the jet $\Raa$ used here describes the shape of the experimental data in the $\pt$ region below $\sim 250$~GeV.
 On the contrary, at $\pt \gtrsim 250$~GeV the calculated $\Raa$ is steeper compared to the data.
 This was already observed in Ref.~\cite{Adhya:2019qse} for the gluon-only calculation and the more complete description of jet energy loss used here does not lead to an improvement in the description of the data.
-This behavior signals the onset of the quenching of multiple resolved partons in a jet \cite{CasalderreySolana:2012ef}.
+Comparison of ``nPDF+VLE'' configuration with the data suggests that the flatting of $\Raa$ at high-$\pt$ is due to the combination of nuclear PDFs, that produce a suppression at high-$\pT$ due to the EMC effect (see also \cite{Pablos:2019ngg,Huss:2020dwe}), and the onset of the quenching of multiple resolved partons in a jet \cite{CasalderreySolana:2012ef}.
 These appear due to hard vacuum-like splittings inside the medium \cite{Mehtar-Tani:2017web}, see also \cite{Caucal:2018dla}.
-A resummation of such fluctuations leads to stronger suppression at high-$\pT$ due to enhanced energy loss \cite{Mehtar-Tani:2021fud,Takacs:2021bpv}.
+A resummation of such fluctuations leads to stronger suppression at high-$\pT$ due to enhanced energy loss as discussed in Refs.~\cite{Rajagopal:2016uip,Casalderrey-Solana:2019ubu,Mehtar-Tani:2021fud,Takacs:2021bpv}.

-The inability to describe the full $\pt$ region of measured $\Raa$ is in contrast with parametric modeling presented in Ref.~\cite{Spousta:2015fca}, where the use of improved description of input parton spectra and use of appropriate quark and gluon mixing was shown to lead to a good description of the $\Raa$ over a large $\pt$ range under the assumption of $\sqrt{\pt}$-dependence of the lost energy.
-Within the BDMPS the $\sqrt{\pt}$-dependence of the lost energy holds at low-$\pt$, but does not hold at high-$\pt$ \cite{Baier:2001yt}, where the single-scattering contribution to the medium-induced energy loss dominates in calculations \cite{Wiedemann:2000za}, see also \cite{Mehtar-Tani:2021fud,Takacs:2021bpv}.
-Moreover, both here an in Ref.~\cite{Spousta:2015fca} the nPDF effects are missing which can also contribute to the behavior of the $\Raa$ at high-$\pt$ \cite{Mehtar-Tani:2021fud,Takacs:2021bpv}.
+The inability to describe the full $\pt$ region of measured $\Raa$ in the configuration without the nPDF+VLE effects is in contrast with parametric modeling presented in Refs.~\cite{Spousta:2015fca,Aaboud:2018twu}, where the use of improved description of input parton spectra and use of appropriate quark and gluon mixing was shown to lead to a good description of the $\Raa$ over a large $\pt$ range under the assumption of $\pt$-dependence of the energy loss which was close to $\sqrt{\pt}$-dependence.
+Within the BDMPS, the $\sqrt{\pt}$-dependence of the lost energy holds at low-$\pt$, but does not hold at high-$\pt$ \cite{Baier:2001yt}, where the single-scattering contribution to the medium-induced energy loss dominates in calculations \cite{Wiedemann:2000za}, see also \cite{Mehtar-Tani:2021fud,Takacs:2021bpv}, and where nPDF effects play a role.
+The power of 0.55 used in parametric modeling of Refs.~\cite{Spousta:2015fca} may effectively account for these phenomena, however, without providing ability to distinguish them.

 ~